FFMG/myoddweb.piger/readme.md

 # Description

-Piger is a Launcher allowing you to run your own commands from your keyboard.
+Piger is a Keyboard Launcher allowing you to run your own commands from your keyboard.
 Highlight a word hold the caps lock key and simply type 'Google' to search for it in your browser.
-You can create your own commands, in LUA, C++ and more.
+You can create your own commands, in LUA, Python, C++ and more.

+You can start Typing [Caps Lock] + "Wi" and you will have options like ...

+- Winword
+- Wireshark
+- Winrar
+- ... and whatever else

+More importantly, you are in control, you can write scripts for your commands.

 ## Remark